CodeFirstGirls/Improvements/README.md

 P. Learn Python The Hard Way links should be replaced with similar relevant exercises from open/free websites

-P. Discuss any other potential updates
+P. Update outdated API for Mailgun

 *Other*